 Strike a balance.
 Light up the dark nooks and corners using hidden speedlights but don’t make them too powerful.
 I set the speed lights to TTL mode and use a -3 flash compensation.
 The dark places should exist in the photograph but with some information available to the viewer.

-(Kitchenette – Dinning.
+(Kitchenette – Dining.
 The focus here was the design on the chairs with a little bit of stress on rustic look and yet modern in use.
-The lonely kettle with the connected wire gives a lived in feeling, another way of adding this touch without adding anything on the table.
+The lonely kettle with the connected wire gives a lived-in feeling, another way of adding this touch without adding anything on the table.
+Though I would have preferred a few more articles of daily use.
 Notice the open windows, natural light and glow from the overhead light)

 Tips to go one more step further-

 - Shoot at eye level.
-For small rooms, try to do two shots – one from a corner and one from a side wall.
-The corner shot will give an idea of space, the one from side should include two corners.
+For small rooms, try to do two shots – one from a corner and one from a sidewall.
+The corner shot will give an idea of space, the one from the side should include two corners.
 It doesn’t matter how the room corners are placed in the frame.

-- Add a pet or a kid in the composition if you want to show the place as pet or kid friendly.
+- Add a pet or a kid in the composition if you want to show the place as a pet or kid-friendly.

 - Avoid clutter.
 Remove as many distractions as you can from the interiors without making the place look deserted.
 In the above photograph, I cleared out a whole stack of boxes from the kitchen counter.

 - Use secondary elements to add meaning to a place.
-Food items in kitchen or dining room, a diary and a pen on an office table, alarm clock or books on bedsides and so on…
+Food items in a kitchen or dining room, a diary, and a pen on an office table, alarm clock or books on bedsides, and so on…

 - Composition is the key to beautiful interior photographs.
 Let the elements in the photograph interact with each other, and with the right lighting, you’ll always capture a keeper.